vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

         - so we can use Date().valueOf().toString() ✅
             - valueOf() method of Date() class will return a unique number after every milliseconds 💡💡💡
-            - & toString() will convert that unique number in string type 💡💡💡
+            - & toString() will convert that unique number in string type 💡💡💡 & we converted into string because inside of local storage , everything gets converted to a string , so just to make comparison easy later on 💡💡💡

         - & it's not possible for user to create two todos at the same milliseconds ✔✔